girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-symbol"></a>2.4.1.
 Define new unknowns

-Most unknowns are already defined when a body is instanciated, see [Table](#tab-properties).
+Most unknowns are already defined when a universe or body are instanciated, see [Table](#tab-universe-properties) and [Table](#tab-body-properties).
 However, sometimes new unknowns must be defined, specially with Newton equations and energy conservation equations since force and energy algebraic expressions are defined by user.
 In these case, Symbol class from Sympy library can be used.
 Then, it can be used as argument in `solve` method to calculate its numerical value.

 ```
 from sympy import Symbol